ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 ## Configure the {{site.data.keyword.monitoringshort_notm}} Agent

-To integrate your monitoring instance with your {{site.data.keyword.openshiftshort}} cluster, you must run a script that creates a project and privileged service account for the {{site.data.keyword.monitoringshort_notm}} agent.
+The IBM Cloud provides a fully managed monitoring service.
+Lets create a monitoring instance and then integrate it with your {{site.data.keyword.openshiftshort}} cluster using a script that creates a project and privileged service account for the {{site.data.keyword.monitoringshort_notm}} agent.

 <!--##isworkshop#-->
 <!--